-H1: Information about higher admission rates of engagement in sensitive behaviors by others will lead to increased admission rates among the respondents.
+H1: Information about higher admission rates of engagement in sensitive behaviors by others will lead to increased admission rates among respondents.

 We test Hypothesis 1 in Study 1A.
-We think this "herding" effect arises because it alters the experience of responding affirmatively - specifically, when told that others tend to respond affirmatively, we think people will expect less discomfort if they themselves respond affirmatively, and vice versa.
-Hence, in two follow-up studies (Study 1B and 1C) we provide evidence of the mechanism driving the effect (the feedback affects people's expectations about the experience of divulging sensitive information) and rule out alternative explanations (the manipulation alters the interpretation of the questions).
+This "herding" effect may arise because it alters the experience of responding affirmatively.
+Specifically, we hypothesize that people experience less discomfort in disclosing information when told that others tend to disclose.
+In two follow-up studies, we provide supporting evidence for this explanation (namely, that the feedback affects people's expectations about the experience of divulging sensitive information: Study 1B) and rule out alternative explanations (namely, that the